 Ms. Nuss was raised in small-town America, where she found her love for all things music.
 She grew up performing and singing in children’s choir, church choir, auditioned choir, show choir, band, community choir, and community theater.
 Ms. Nuss is excited to be moving back to her midwest roots with her fiancé, dog, and kitten.
 She absolutely loves reading, embracing her inner nerd, cooking, all things outdoors, and is a dog enthusiast.

-Why James chose MIPS:
+Why Megan chose MIPS:

-Genna recently graduated from Central Michigan University with a degree in Psychology.
+Genna graduated from Central Michigan University with a degree in Psychology.
 Ms. Peterson began her college career at CMU with the intention of earning a medical degree, but changed course to Psychology, discovering a passion for helping people.
 Genna worked 3 years in a Special Education classroom, which is where she became interested in the education field.
-When Ms. Peterson felt she was no longer making a difference through her work, she applied at MIPS because she felt it had great potential for working with and helping students more directly.
+When Ms. Petersen felt she was no longer making a difference through her work, she applied at MIPS because she felt it had great potential for working with and helping students more directly.

-Genna loves to cook and bake, read books, and play with her 2 kitties, Leo and Enzo.
+Genna loves to cook and bake, read books, and play with her 2 kitties, Leo and Enzo

 Why Genna chose MIPS: